SaiGowtham-11/Customer-Analysis-and-Segementation/Archive/paper.md

 # Methods
-Our data set consists of features like quantity of character's in URL, length of URL, parameters, and more, mainly numerical or categorical datatype.
-During the analysis, it was observed that the data set consists of '-1' as a value which the data authors have not described.
-Therefore, it generated two schools of belief in the group.

-1. The features mentioned in the data set do not make sense under negative values.
-For example, the length of the URL can never    be negative.
-Hence, the negative values should be considered as missing data.
-2. A considerable data involves or includes -1.
-Removing such data will compromise the accuracy of the result, and hence the -1    should be considered.
-Hence, this write-up will follow two ways of analyzing the data.

 ## Method 1

 ## Data Preprocessing
-The following are the sequential steps which we followed for the data preprocessing:

-1. Dropping the duplicate rows.
-2. Dropping features that have single unique values through out the column.
-3. Dropping the features which have atleast 80% of data as -1.
-Most of these features are attributes based on the URL  parameters.
-4. Replacing the -1 values with NAN values.

-* Missing Data
+It is the process of transforming raw data into an understandable format.
+Data pre-processing is used to enhance the quality of the data for future modeling purposes.
+Our dataset consists of imbalanced data.
+Several methods have been used in this step to clean and increase the quality of the data.
+The methods are as follows:

+### Feature Selection using Variance Threshold:
+There are several features that consist of duplicate values in it’s columns.
+These values have to be dropped to reduce the dimensionality.
+We have used a method called “Variance Threshold” for feature selection.
+Variance Threshold sets up a threshold value and any feature whose variance doesn’t meet the threshold.
+By default, it removes all the zero-variance features.
+In this model, there are 13 features which don't meet the threshold and these features are dropped.

+### Eliminating Missing Values:
+Most of the features in the data have “-1” as a value.
+URL attributes can never have negative values.
+For example, features like quantity, length and params can never be negative.
+It is highly illogical to consider these negative values.
+These “-1” values are considered as missing values here.
+We calculated the percentage of “-1”  values in each and every feature.
+Features which have more than 80% of its values as “-1” are dropped.
+Later, all the other features consisting of “-1” values are replaced with “NAN”.
+As you can see in the figure below, the missing number library is used to plot all the missing values.
+It can clearly be noted that a lot of params values are missing.
+All the “params” features consisting of missing values are dropped.

 <img src="https://github.com/SaiGowtham-11/Discover-Malicious-Websites-Using-Data-Mining-Algorithms/blob/main/images/missingdata.png?raw=true" width="500" height="500" >

-5. We can infer from the above fig.5 that we still have missing values.
+From the above figure, we can understand that some missing values still exist.
 To deal with these missing data we can use different imputation techniques such as Mean/Median/Mode imputation or use imputer algorithms like KNNimputer(), MissForest().
-We        have decided to approach this problem by using both the Mean mpuation and KNN imputation and later compare results.
+We have decided to approach this problem by using both the Mean impuation and KNN imputation and later compare results.

 ## KNN Imputed Data Analysis:
 1. The Null data is imputed using KNN imputer with n_neighbhors:3.
 The distance measure used is euclidean distance.